-Deaf and Interpreting Services at St. Clair College is dedicated to provide Deaf and Hard of Hearing students an optimal learning environment.
+Deaf and Interpreting Services at St. Clair College is dedicated to providing Deaf and Hard of Hearing students an optimal learning environment.
 For us to provide quality services, a report or diagnosis must be obtained by the student from a medical professional who is registered with the College of Physicians and Surgeons.
 Once documents are submitted to Disability Services, the student will book an appointment with a Counsellor to develop an appropriate Accommodation Plan.

 What We Do